-Every type of business today needs to have a website up and running.
-This could be either to directly make sales, to share information with customers, to boost marketing, or any number of other things.
-In addition, millions of individuals are creating their own websites for various reasons.
+Every business needs to have a website up and running.
+This could be to make sales directly, share information with customers, boost marketing, or many other things.
+In addition, millions of individuals are creating their websites for various reasons.

-If you’re thinking about creating a website, you need to think about what servers it runs on.
-While it’s possible to run a website on your own computer or web server, the vast majority of sites today run-on servers managed by a third-party hosting company.
+If you’re thinking about building a website, you must consider what servers it runs on.
+While it’s possible to run a website on your computer or web server, most sites run on those managed by a third-party hosting company.

 What Is Third-party Hosting?